mapzen/documentation/src-tangram-new/styles-overview.md

         visible: false
 ```

-This parameter is also available for `text` blocks attached to a `points` layer:
+This paramater is also available for `text` blocks attached to a `points` layer:

 ```yaml
 draw: